, but this code // executes before the first paint, when

 Biography

-Outside of work, Nathan enjoys fly fishing, camping, supporting Manchester United, and spending time with his family.
-He resides in the South Hills neighborhood of Grand Rapids.
+Outside of vocational time, he enjoys fly fishing, camping, supporting Manchester United, and spending quality time with his family.
+He lives in the South Hills neighborhood of Grand Rapids.

 Education